dasec/ForTrace/docs/source/installation/guest.rst

 The automated installation for a guest running Ubuntu is similar to the installation of the host machine described in :ref:`hostinstall`.

-First and foremost, fortrace has to be downloaded and moved or copied to your desktop.
+First and foremost, ForTrace has to be downloaded and moved or copied to your desktop.
 It can be found `here <https://github.com/dasec/fortrace>`_.

 Next, you will want to install all applications used to generate traffic.
-Both Firefox and Thunderbird are the default mail and browsing applications used by fortrace.
+Both Firefox and Thunderbird are the default mail and browsing applications used by ForTrace.

-After fortrace has been downloaded and your traffic generating application have been installed, simply navigate into **install_tools** and run **linux_installation.sh** and choose the option for the guest installation.
+After ForTrace has been downloaded and your traffic generating application have been installed, simply navigate into **install_tools** and run **linux_installation.sh** and choose the option for the guest installation.
 You will be asked to enter your password as root privileges are required for parts of the installation.
 Do not execute the entire script as root (with sudo).